Skip to main content Skip to page footer

 Head-to-head - ice storage or battery storage

-Ice Storage Systems vs. Battery Storage for Cooling Applications - A Comparison of Costs and Performance
+Ice Storage vs. Battery Storage for Cooling Systems - A Cost & Performance Comparison

 1. Mode of operation: The basics of ice storage vs. battery storage systems

-Ice storage systems are designed specifically for cooling applications.
+Ice storage tanks are specially designed for cooling systems.
 They work by producing ice during off-peak hours (typically at night when electricity prices are lower) and storing it in tanks.
-During peak hours or when cooling is needed, the stored ice is used to cool the facility, either directly or by cooling a refrigerant such as water or glycol.
-The system reduces the need to run conventional chillers during expensive periods, resulting in energy savings and grid independence.
+During peak cooling demand or when cooling is needed, the stored ice is used to cool production, buildings or servers.
+This is done either directly or by cooling using a refrigerant such as water or glycol.
+The system reduces the need to run conventional chillers during expensive periods, resulting in energy savings and independence from the grid.

 • Direct cooling: The ice absorbs heat from the air or water to provide cooling.

-• Energy shifting: Ice is produced when electricity is cheaper and used during expensive peak periods.
+• Energy shifting: Ice is produced when electricity is cheaper and used during the expensive peak times when cooling is needed.

-Battery storage systems store electrical energy that can be used to power cooling systems when needed.
-Typically, lithium-ion batteries are used to store energy from the grid or renewable sources (such as solar or wind).
-When cooling is needed, the battery powers the chiller or HVAC system to provide cooling during peak hours or power outages.
+Battery storage systems store electrical energy that can be used to supply cooling systems when required.
+Typically, lithium-ion batteries are used to store energy from the grid or from renewable sources (such as solar or wind energy).
+When cooling is needed, the battery powers the refrigeration or HVAC system to provide cooling during peak hours or power outages.

-• Indirect cooling: Batteries store electrical energy that is then converted to mechanical energy to power cooling systems.
+• Indirect cooling: Batteries store electrical energy, which is then converted into mechanical energy to operate cooling systems.

-• Energy backup: Batteries provide backup power during power outages or peak load periods.
+• Energy backup: Batteries provide an energy reserve in the event of power failures or at peak load times.

 2. Cost comparison: Ice storage vs. battery storage